Details

 Tipping

-To make things as easy as possible and avoid embarrassing situations, G Adventures has developed a tipping kitty system where your tour leader will collect a contribution from everybody at the start of your tour and use this kitty to tip anybody who has provided services to the group as a whole.
-A guideline for tipping is about $5-$10 USD per day, depending on the quality of the service, but this does not include your G Adventures tour leader.
-On Day 1 of your tour, your tour leader will be able to advise on the amount required from everybody to form the tipping kitty for your trip.
-You can pay in USD or the equivalent local currency, preferably the latter.
-The tour leader will be able to advise you on the exchange rate and the total required in either currency.
+To make things as easy as possible and avoid awkward situations, G Adventures utilized a tipping kitty system in which your tour leader will collect a contribution from each traveler at the start of the program and use these funds to tip anybody who provides services to the entire group.
+On Day 1 of your tour, the tour leader will be able to advise on the amount to contribute to the tipping kitty (likely around $100 USD).
+You can contribute USD or the equivalent local currency, but the local currency is typically preferred.

-Also, at the end of each trip, if you felt your G Adventures Tour Leader did an outstanding job, tipping is appreciated.
-The amount is entirely a personal preference.
-As a budgeting guideline, $45-$55 USD per person per week can be used.
-Please budget a similar, but slightly smaller tip for your driver as well.
+At the end of your program, if you felt your G Adventures tour leader did an outstanding job, a tip would be appreciated.
+The amount is entirely your personal preference, but as a guideline, $6-9 USD per person per day would be appropriate.

 Vaccinations